rawdamental/clickstream/readme.md

 ### Getting Started

-These instructions will get you a working script recording visitors data on your website and store it to our system, it also provide you guidelines for a GDPR friendly implemantation.
+These instructions will get you a working script recording visitors data on your website and store it to our system, it also provide you guidelines for a GDPR friendly implementation.
 First you need a DATA-TOKEN

 ### Installation
 Depencies